EVHaste/haste-makes-waste/_posts/2022-01-01-suppose-google-was-compromised.markdown

 Okay, next step, email.
 So, so many accounts that we use are tied to our email address or phone.
 Securing this was crucial.
 I had previously been using Gmail, and for reasons we just discussed I was eager to migrate.
 I opted for creating an entirely new email address, and would generally recommend this if you find yourself in my situation.

-If you have the means, I recommend selecting a paid service like [Fastmail](https://www.fastmail.com/) or [Protonmail](https://protonmail.com/). t's practically a cliche at this point, but if you aren't paying for the product, you're the product.
+If you have the means, I recommend selecting a paid service like [Fastmail](https://www.fastmail.com/) or [Protonmail](https://protonmail.com/).
+It's practically a cliche at this point, but if you aren't paying for the product, you're the product.
 And if you're reading this in the future, do a little homework on your clean network to see which services are reputable these days.
 With my luck I'll recommend something and they'll have a scandal in like a year.

 I broke the golden rule of armchair infosec at this point, and wrote that new password down on a piece of paper.
 If you've played Deus Ex, you're probably really confused why I would choose to do something like that, but given my device was compromised and I had ticked the "remember me" box for my password manager (never do that), I had to assume that one was shot.
 The one piece of technology my attacker could not gain unauthorized access to in that moment was a sticky note.